Russian opposition leader Navalny sentenced to month for protests - Journal du Cameroun

 Russian opposition leader Alexei Navalny was on Tuesday sentenced to 30 days behind bars for organising protests ahead of President Vladimir Putin’s fourth inauguration.

-Judge Dmitry Gordeyev of Moscow’s Tverskoi district court found Navalny guilty of arranging the “unauthorised protests”.
+Judge Dmitry Gordeyev of Moscow’s Tverskoi district court found Navalny guilty of arranging the “unauthorised” demonstrations.

+Navalny was also found guilty of disobeying police orders in separate charges later in the day.

 The court heard testimony from one of the police officers who detained Navalny who said the group of 15 police had been authorised to use physical force.